 Prior to the pandemic, customer engagement remained a priority area for the service.
 As we look to economic recovery, the engagement with our customers is even more critical.
-A programme of calls to our major developers and agents is allowing us to keep a focus on what might become a priority when restrictions are lifted.
-This ongoing dialogue helps the service look at the pipeline of work and continues to build on strengthening relationships.
+A programme of calls to our major developers and agents has allowed us to keep a focus on how we can best assist them during this period and as we come out of lockdown.
+This ongoing dialogue also helps the service look at the pipeline of work and continues to build on strengthening relationships.